Error Handling

 .listen(3000)

-Elysia use error code to narrow down type of error.
+Elysia uses error codes to narrow down the type of error.

-It's recommended to register a custom error as Elysia can narrow down the type.
+It's recommended to register custom errors as Elysia can narrow down the type.

 Error Status Code